How to automate your tests

 n/a – this sub action has no extra configuration

-To drag an object to an offset, for example 10 pixels down and 200 pixels to the right, provide the offset in the Data field.
+To drag an object to an offset, for example 10 pixels down and 200 pixels to the right, provide the offset in the To location field.

 The offset moves the object as many pixels as given, relative from its current position.
 To move the object upwards or to the left, use negative numbers.
 To move it downwards or to the right, use positive numbers.